Cal Poly Wrestling Coaching Staff

 Buckley graduated from Fresno State in 1997 with a bachelor’s degree in speech communication and completed his master's degree in sports management at Columbia.
 Buckley and his wife Julia celebrated their third wedding anniversary Aug.
 28.

-three-time NCAA Division I national qualifier while wrestling at
+champion and twice an NCAA Division I All-American while wrestling

 Scotti Sentes, a two-time NCAA Division I All-American and